Introduction

 \]

-but the path of steepest descent in KL divergence.
+the underlying geometry.
 Observe how particles near the singularity region are deflected along the

 manifold curvature rather than heading straight toward the nearest handle in Euclidean coordinates.
 This is the geometric correction